ebu/ebu-tt-live-toolkit/docs/source/user_input_producer.rst

 * Enter subtitle text and send the document.

-* Depending on the control token, the sequence currently selected by the Handover Manager will display an "On air" flag.
+* The UIP publishing the sequence currently selected by the Handover Manager will display an "On air" flag.
+This is derived from the ``ebuttm:authorsGroupSelectedSequenceIdentifier`` metadata.

 * The output from the handover node will appear in the "Received documents" panel.
-Click a row to reveal the document.
+Click a row to reveal the document or message.

 * The output from other UIPs is not output by the Handover Manager until one of then uses a control token higher than the most recently output one.

 You can also send messages (not documents) to all subscribers by entering text in the Control Request field.

 .. note:: More demo scenario examples :